zeon-studio/themeplate/README.md

-# Gulpplate
+# Themeplate

-Gulpplate is a free starter template built with Gulp and TailwindCSS, providing everything you need to jumpstart your Gulp project and save valuable time.
+Themeplate is a free starter template built with Gulp and TailwindCSS, providing everything you need to jumpstart your Gulp project and save valuable time.

 ## Dependency